The Law Office of Wiley Hicks

 In addition to his litigation and jury trial capabilities, he also provides pre-condemnation and pre-suit planning in the areas of access management, leasehold issues, development, land use and zoning issues, business damage analysis, market data collection and analysis, and coordinates and facilitates all communications with the government’s representatives and attorneys.

 All cases are handled personally by Wiley Hicks and he does not utilize less experienced associates or paralegals.

 Wiley Hicks’ primary focus is on securing full compensation for all legally compensable damages in complex cases and in those cases where there is a significant dispute as to the amount of damage sustained by the owner.

 His experience has been that early preparation and consultation is important to the achievement of the best results.
 For this reason, the preparations may take several months or years, with the emphasis always on securing full compensation in a trial by jury if a fair settlement offer is not made.

 Most recently, he was successful in achieving an $855,000 jury verdict in a case where the government only offered his client $1,000.

 Apart from his trial and litigation responsibilities, he is a member of the Florida Bar and the Federal Bars for the Southern District of Florida and the Middle District of Florida.
 Mr. Hicks was the Secretary of the Florida Bar Board of Governors, Young Lawyers Division, and served as a member on the YLD Board of Governors from 1991 through 1993.

-Currently, he serves on the Executive Council to the Trial Lawyers Section of the Florida Bar and will be Chair for the 2020-2021 year.
+Currently, he is serving as a member of the Executive Council to the Trial Lawyers Section of the Florida Bar and will be Chair for the 2020-2021 year.

 Additionally, Mr. Hicks was a member of the Rotary Club of Coral Gables and was its President during the 2009-2010 year.